How to Start your Postpartum Recovery! - Weeks 0-3 Post Birth

 Our hope is that this gives you somewhere to start in the first few weeks postpartum!

-Speed of progression varies with each person, but around week 4 is when we generally start adding more complex exercises to this list- including more range of motion, as well as strength and coordination challenges.
-We offer a self paced early postpartum strength program (ReCORE), and also online personalized training to help you return to lift, run, jump etc!
+Check out our self paced early postpartum strength program (ReCORE), and also online personalized training to help you return to lift, run, jump etc!
+Speed of progression varies with each person, but around week 3-4 is when we generally start adding more complex exercises to this list- including more range of motion, as well as strength and coordination challenges.

 We also recommend scheduling a visit with a pelvic floor therapist when you can.
 This can sometimes be done in the first few weeks postpartum.
 Don’t wait until you are in pain to visit.
 While it should be standard care, Pelvic PTs are able to make sure healing is going well, assist with issues contracting or relaxing the pelvic floor and diagnose pelvic injuries.